PALATINE BONE ANATOMY

 • Opening formed by articulation with sphenoid bone

-• Provides communication between nasal cavity and pterygopalatine fossa
+• Provides communication between your nasal cavity and pterygopalatine fossa

 • Transmits neurovascular structures